Enhancement of broadband entangled two-photon absorption by resonant spectral phase flips: Effects of a spectral phase flip on the absorption of broadband entangled photons

 In a realistic description of the material response, the Hamiltonian of the material system would have to include all interactions between the electronic system and other degrees of freedom.
-The best way to take these interactions into account is to introduce a Lorentzian broadening of each level.
-The wavefunction describing the absorption process can then be expressed as
+It should be noted that Eq.(\ref{eq:KKR}) can be applied to arbitrarily complicated Hamiltonians, including molecules with vibrational degrees of freedom resulting in the inclusion of the corresponding Franck-Condon factors.
+Unfortunately, it is difficult to handle the numerics of such a large number of intermediate states in an efficient manner.
+It may be interesting to consider possible simplified descriptions that can summarize clusters of intermediate states related to each other, but unfortunately, the discussion of a possible application to realistic molecules is beyond the scope of the present paper.
+Here, our main goal is the investigation of the physics of TPA with broadband entangled photons.
+We will therefore limit the following discussion to intermediate levels that couple to other degrees of freedom in a dissipative manner represented by a Lorentzian broadening of each level.
+The wavefunction describing the absorption process can then be expressed as \begin{widetext}

-where $\gamma_m$ is the linewidth of the resonance associated with the intermediate level $m$.
+\end{widetext} where $\gamma_m$ is the linewidth of the resonance associated with the intermediate level $m$.
 The complex Lorentz lines in Eq.(\ref{Re-Im}) describe the characteristic phase dispersion of this resonance.
+The complex Lorentz lines in Eq.(\ref{Re-Im}) describe the characteristic phase dispersion of this resonance.
 It is possible to identify the real part of this response with the resonant contribution to the absorption and the imaginary part with the off-resonant contribution.
+It may be worth noting that this separation of real parts and an imaginary parts corresponds to the separation shown in Eq.(\ref{eq:KKR}), which can be obtained from Eq.(\ref{Re-Im}) by taking the limit of $\gamma_m \to 0$ for all $m$.
 The resonant contribution is symmetric in the frequency difference $\omega_-$ around the resonance at $\pm\nu_m$ and the off-resonant contribution is anti-symmetric around $\pm\nu_m$.
 The spectrum of the off-resonant contribution is wider, confirming that it is the dominant contribution when the frequencies of the input photons do not match the resonances of the intermediate levels.
 However, the anti-symmetry of the off-resonant contribution means that they will tend to cancel out in the integral given in Eq.(\ref{P_TPA}) if the input state $\Phi(\omega_-)$ has the same phase for all frequency differences $\omega_-$ because the contributions have opposite sign for $\omega_-<\nu_m$ and for $\omega_->\nu_m$.
 In order to maximize the absorption associated with the imaginary part of $\Gamma(\omega_-)$, it is therefore useful to introduce a spectral phase flip in the spectral wavefunction $\Phi(\omega_-)$ of the input photons at $\omega_-=\nu_m$.